Nikola Prkačin: Efes Istanbul

 After spending a decade building up his career in the Croatian Premier League, Prkačin finally signed a contract with a foreign club.
 In 2003, he signed with the Turkish Super League club Efes Istanbul.
 Prkačin established himself in the club, as he played on a regular basis, as the club's forward-center.
 He played four seasons with Efes.

 With Efes, he won two Turkish Super League championships, and two Turkish Cup titles.

 Dynamo Moscow

 In 2007, Prkačin joined the Russian Super League club Dynamo Moscow.
 He played the club during the 2007–08 season.
 He left the club before the season ended, in January 2008.

 Panathinaikos Athens

 In January 2008, during the second half of the 2007–08 season, Prkačin joined the Greek League club Panathinaikos Athens.
 With Panathinaikos, he won the Greek League championship and the Greek Cup title.

 Return to Cibona Zagreb

-Prior to the 2008–09 season, Prkačin moved back to Croatia, as he signed a €400,000 euros net income annual contract with Cibona Zagreb.
+Prior to the 2008–09 season, Prkačin moved back to Croatia, as he signed a €400,000 net income annual contract with Cibona Zagreb.